-Prevented Ocean Plastic is recycled plastic collected from coastal areas at risk of ocean plastic pollution.
+Prevented Ocean Plastic is high quality, fully certified recycled plastic that has been collected from coastal areas at risk of ocean plastic pollution.

 - It is found within 50km (30mi) distance of an ocean coastline or major waterway that feeds into the ocean.

 - The country or region lacks waste management infrastructure and collection incentives.